ostconf/ostconf.github.io/index.md

 * * *

+1. OSTC4 not fully supported yet (firmware update, OSTC4-specific settings).
-1.  ~~Not all OSTC settings are supported yet, but this will change.~~
+2.  ~~Not all OSTC settings are supported yet, but this will change.~~
-2.  ~~Sometimes the app is not able to connect to the device even if the device was discovered.
+3.  ~~Sometimes the app is not able to connect to the device even if the device was discovered.
 Often, it helps to press the Scan button again.~~
-3.  ~~After a firmware update and reboot of the OSTC no connection can be established.
+4.  ~~After a firmware update and reboot of the OSTC no connection can be established.
 Workaround: just restart the app.~~

 ## Feedback, Bug reports, Comments